alugocp/greenworld/JOURNAL.md

 - You'll end with some fraction (convert to percentage) of crop biomass

 Note: You'll need to store average biomass of a single unit of each crop

+# Additional constraints
+- Each species in a companionship fills 1 of 7 (or more) layers, also known as forest layers
+  - Canopy layer is over 30 feet, sub-canopy layer is 10 - 30 feet, and shrub layer is up to 10 feet
+- Plant sunlight/shade requirements come in three settings: direct sunlight, partial sun, and shade